Land sustainability officer Keith Finlayson joined the team at Environment Southland more than two years ago.

 The National Environmental Standards for Plantation Forestry (NES-PF) came in on 1 May 2018.

 Plantation forestry operators are required to submit written notices and plans for afforestation, earthworks, river crossings, forest quarrying, harvesting, replanting wilding species and slash traps.
-These can be downloaded below and submitted to firstname.lastname@example.org.
+You can complete the online form below, or send a completed PDF form to firstname.lastname@example.org.

 You can read more about the new regulations and use some of the useful tools on the Ministry for Primary Industries website http://www.mpi.govt.nz/growing-and-harvesting/forestry/national-environmental-standards-for-plantation-forestry/